 Celebrating Life and Sharing Memories

-Celebrating your grandmother’s life through a eulogy enables family members and friends to reflect on joyful times spent together.
-Share anecdotes that illustrate her humor, kindness, or strength — elements of her character that made memorable impacts.
+Celebrating your grandmother's life through a eulogy enables family members and friends to reflect on joyful times spent together.
+Share anecdotes that illustrate her humor, kindness, or strength, elements of her character that made memorable impacts.
 This celebration helps those gathered not only grieve but also appreciate the wonderful moments they shared with her.
-It transforms the funeral atmosphere into one where love predominates fear or sadness by focusing on positive memories and shared happiness.
+It transforms the funeral atmosphere into one where love predominates over fear or sadness by focusing on positive memories and shared happiness.

 Planning Your Eulogy